UNCOLLEGE GRAPHIC DESIGN & MARKETING INTERNSHIP

 Part of my interview process for the internship was creating an infographic that included research about gap years for the Uncollege Gap Year Research Page.
-I had a week during my school year to complete the assignment, and this was the end result:
+I had a week during my school year to complete the assignment.
+This was the end result:

 Social Media Profile Photo & Banner

-I also worked on coming up with a new Facebook/Twitter profile picture and Facebook banner image for the Uncollege pages.
-The fan base of these pages includes both people in the program and people generally interested in the concept of unschooling who look to Uncollege for self-directed learning resources.
-We wanted to make sure those from outside the program also felt encouraged to participate on their social media pages, so we focused on the ideas of adventure, learning, and community when rebranding the pages.
+Early on in my internship, I worked on rebranding the outdated Facebook and Twitter pages for the Uncollege program.
+The fan base of these pages includes both Uncollege participants and people interested in the concept of unschooling who look to Uncollege for self-directed learning resources.
+We wanted to make sure people outside the program also felt encouraged to participate on Uncollege's social media pages, so we focused on the ideas of adventure, learning, and community with the rebranding.

-Another major task I worked on over the course of the summer, was working with the Director of Admissions on creating a one-page profile to be distributed to college counselors to provide further information about the program.
-We wanted to keep the document formatting similar to something all college counselors are used to: the high school program overview, a document high schools use to inform colleges their students are applying to about their curriculum.
+Another major task I took on over the course of the summer, was working with the Director of Admissions on creating and printing marketing materials for the program.
+The first project we worked on a one-page profile that provided college counselors with an overview of the program.
+The document highlighted the structure and philosophy of the Uncollege Gap Year program and closely followed the formatting of something all college counselors are used to, the high school program overview, which schools use to inform colleges about their curriculum.

 Uncollege Info Cards

-I worked with Uncollege's Director of Admissions on a program info card, a postcard sized document that he could bring to college fairs and other events where he was promoting the Gap Year program.
-The cards contained some basic information that would get readers excited about the program while also acting as a tool to collect potential student information.
-I worked on the project every step of the way, from finding images and buying rights to an image to use for the front side to locating the most affordable printers and working with them to get the document printed correctly.
+We also created a program info card, a postcard sized document Uncollege's admission director could bring to college fairs and other events where he was promoting the Gap Year program.
+The cards contained basic About Us information intended to get readers excited about the Uncollege Gap Year while also acting as a tool to collect potential student information.
+I worked on the project every step of the way, from finding images and buying rights to locating the most affordable printers and working with them to get the document printed correctly.

-I also worked on updating a number of program documents to be in-line with the current Uncollege branding.
-I created a uniform cover page and formatting style for the student guidebooks, which had originally just been plain text word docs.
+I also updated a number of program documents to align with the current Uncollege branding.
+One of these updates included created a uniform formatting style and cover pages for the fellow handbooks, which had originally just been plain text word docs.